ethereum/portal-website/pages/resources/faq.md

 ## Why is Ethereum data separated across multiple networks/sub-protocols?

 This allows clients to participate selectively in sharing the data that is useful to them.
 This helps each individual node stay lightweight and also the modularity constrains the complexity of each individual sub-protocol.
+Additionally, by keeping the data separate, we are able to fine tune each network for their unique access and storage patterns.

 ## Why aren't there financial incentives?